and3rson/hhh/README.md

     pip install -r requirements.txt
     ```

-3. Run it with root:
+3. Run it (should work without root):

     ```
+    ./app.py
+    # Try with sudo if it crashes
     sudo ./app.py
     ```